Hello!

 Miraval Côtes de Provence Rosé.

-While it is produced by a winery purchased by Brad Pitt and Angelina Jolie in 2008, it’s not just the celebrity factor that makes Miraval Rosé so popular.
+Château Miraval captured the spotlight when Brad Pitt and Angelina Jolie became involved in the company in 2008, but it’s just the celebrity factor that makes Miraval Rosé so popular.
 With a complex flavour profile that includes cinsault, grenache, syrah and rolle, it also boasts notes of raspberry, wild strawberries, citrus and melon for unbeatable freshness.
 This drop is considered by many wine lovers to be one of the best rosé wines worldwide.

 Ludo Le Francais Rosé Vin de France, $12